yangjackie/futuremat/core/phonon/eph/README.md

 By default, the VASP calculation will be performed with PBEsol functional with 520 eV energy cutoff.
 A densed MP KPOINT grids with `kppa=2000` is selected to use the `pymatgen` API to autogenerate the KPOUNTS file for the calculation.

-### Step Two - Compute the Born charges for the optimised structure.
+### Compute the Born charges for the optimised structure.

 This is for polar crystals.
 Starting from the optimised structure, it can be carried out from the command line:
 ```bash